-- 1. Provide additional funding to expand the number of electric vehicle fast charging stations along the national highway network. - 2.
-Establish a policy and associated fund to incentivise electric vehicle fleet purchases. - 3.
+- 1. Provide additional funding to expand the number of electric vehicle fast charging stations along the national highway network to connect Australia and underpin further private investment. - 2.
 In collaboration with industry and academia, trial 5G along a major highway to enable vehicle-to-vehicle and vehicle-to-communications testing in a real-world setting.